Josh Lowe Player Props: Rays vs. Blue Jays

-After going 0-for-3 in his most recent game, Josh Lowe and the Tampa Bay Rays face the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 7:07 PM ET on Friday.
+After going 1-for-1 in his most recent game, Josh Lowe and the Tampa Bay Rays face the Toronto Blue Jays (who will start Alek Manoah) at 1:37 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-3) against the Red Sox.
+In his previous appearance, he reached base in his only plate appearance against the Blue Jays.

 Josh Lowe Game Info & Props vs. the Blue Jays